Luka Šamanić: National team career

 Šamanić represents Croatia in FIBA competition.
 He made his national team debut at the 2016 FIBA Europe Under-16 Championship in Radom, Poland.
 On 16 August 2016, Šamanić recorded 17 points, 15 rebounds, 5 assists, and 9 blocks in a 74–67 victory over Sweden.
 In his final game at the event, he posted 24 points and 12 rebounds, shooting 4-of-9 from the three-point line, in a loss to Turkey.
 As Croatia finished in fourth place, Šamanić averaged 17.7 points, 10.4 rebounds, and 2.9 blocks per game, earning All-Star Five honors.
 In 2017, he played at the FIBA Europe Under-18 Championship Division B in Tallinn, Estonia. Šamanić led Croatia to a gold medal after recording 21 points, 8 rebounds, 4 steals, and 3 blocks in an overtime win over Great Britain.
 He was named tournament MVP and made the All-Star Five after averaging 13.3 points, 7.3 rebounds, 1.8 steals, and 1.6 blocks per game. Šamanić took part in the 2018 FIBA Europe Under-18 Championship in Latvia.
 On 3 August 2018, he notched 29 points, 10 rebounds, and 4 blocks, shooting 5-of-5 from the three-point line, to help defeat Ukraine.
 Even though Šamanić averaged 17 points, 7.7 rebounds, and 1.8 blocks per game in the tournament, Croatia finished in 11th place.

+Even though being a free agent at the time, in November, 2024, Šamanić debuted for the senior national team.
+His first two games were against Bosnia and Herzegovina in the EuroBasket 2025 qualifiers.

 Personal life

 Aside from Croatian, Šamanić speaks English and Spanish.
-Off of the basketball court, he likes to play soccer and table tennis.
+Off of the basketball court, he likes to play football and table tennis.